CheriPai/izbicki.me/blog/avl-tree-runtimes-c++-vs-haskell.md

 ghc –O2 filename -rtsopts –threaded
 ```

-And to run the program (N4 means to run the program on 4 cores).
+And to run the program (X refers to the number of cores).

 ```
-./filename +RTS –N4
+./filename +RTS –NX
 ```

 ![C++vHaskell4](/img/CvsH4.png)